 I broke my collarbone mountain biking while traveling in 2019 and racked up emergency medical bills in excess of $15,000.
 Fortunately, it was completely covered by my travel insurance!
 Whatever you do, don’t forget your travel insurance!
-World Nomads offers the best coverage and customer service for travelers.
+Check out World Nomads* for a quote.
 Hopefully you never need to make a claim, but if you do you’ll be beyond happy you were prepared!

 Hopefully, this post helps with you decide on a few epic things to do during your time in Vancouver!
 I’m convinced that you’ll fall head over heels for this town with its breathtaking scenery, temperate climate, and incredible things to do.
 If you don’t, it might be a you thing.

 What’s on your list of epic things to do in Vancouver?
 Anything you’ve done in Vancouver and loved that I missed?